fdeblasio/pokeemerald-expansion/notes.md

 - Find way for Rotom to learn special moves by level up (for relearning).
 Currently have TMs, but not all moves (Hydro Pump/Leaf Storm) are TMs
     - This gets solved if the TM list is expanded to have Scarlet and Violet's
 - Find a way for newer gen TMs to be learned by Pokémon whose base forms don't learn the move (for example Eelektross or Toxtricity; or Capsakid not learning the Fire-type moves that Scovillain does)
+    - Just make new tutors in towns or Battle Frontier?
     - Remove Snarl and Psychic Noise from Toxtricity's level up learnset once this is implemented
 - Nature Power:
     - Nature Power details on summary screen (power/accuracy would be for in-battle status screen only)
         - All moves are special so change category to special (if nothing changes)?
         - This should wait for the battle terrain refactor
     - Revert some Nature Power moves for a more varied effect
-- Just make new tutors in towns or Battle Frontier
 - Update local Porymoves for automatic movepool updates (similar to Hail/Snowscape)
     - Any Pokémon that learns Drill Peck should learn Drill Run
     - Any Pokémon that can learn Flash Cannon should learn Dazzling Gleam and vice versa?